How Much Does a Walk-in Bath Cost?

 Average cost: £3,500

-These baths are longer, more like traditional baths, but still feature a walk-in door to allow the user to lay down.
-These are best for those that want the traditional experience without the access issues.
+These baths are longer, more like traditional baths, but still feature a walk-in door to allow the user to lie down.
+These are best for those who want the traditional experience without the access issues.

 Pros